New bounds and constructions for constant weighted $X$-codes: Bounds and constructions of constant weighted -codes

 \section{Bounds and constructions of constant weighted $X$-codes}

-In this section, we consider $X$-codes of constant weight.
-This section is divided into four subsections.
-Section III-A includes some known results and a general upper bound on the number of codewords of constant weighted $X$-codes.
-In Section III-B, based on a result of packing, we obtain a general lower bound on the maximum number of codewords of constant weighted $X$-codes.
-Then in Section III-C, we give some explicit constructions for constant weighted $X$-codes with $d=3,7$ and $x=2$.
-And in Section III.D, we improve the general lower bound for $X$-codes of constant weight $3$ with $x=2$.
+In this section, we consider the bounds and constructions of constant weighted $X$-codes.
+This section is divided into three subsections.
+Section III-A includes a general result on the number of codewords of constant weighted $X$-codes from superimposed codes.
+Then in Section III-B, we give some explicit constructions for constant weighted $X$-codes with $d=3,7$ and $x=2$.
+And in Section III-C, we improve the general lower bound for $X$-codes of constant weight $3$ with $x=2$.